By James Wilson · Oct 1, 2025

 What notification channels does UptyBots support?

-UptyBots supports email notifications, Telegram messages, and webhooks.
-Webhooks can be used to integrate with virtually any service: Slack, Discord, PagerDuty, Opsgenie, or your own custom systems.
-You can configure different notification channels for different monitors.
+Email, Telegram, and webhooks.
+Webhooks can send data to anything that accepts HTTP requests: Slack, Discord, PagerDuty, Opsgenie, Teams, or your own custom systems.
+You can assign different channels to different monitors.

 Yes.
-UptyBots's API monitoring supports custom headers (including Authorization headers with Bearer tokens or API keys), custom request bodies, and various HTTP methods (GET, POST, PUT, DELETE).
-You can send authenticated requests and validate that the response contains expected data.
+Custom headers (including Authorization with Bearer tokens or API keys), custom request bodies, all HTTP methods (GET, POST, PUT, DELETE).
+You send auth credentials with the request and validate that the response contains what it should.

 Does UptyBots check from multiple locations?